sciencePeptideDeck

 Procurement

-PT-141 10mg
+PT-141 (10mg)

-PT-141 10mg
+PT-141 (10mg)

-Buy PT-141 on Ascension
+Buy PT-141

-PT-141 10mg
+PT-141 (10mg)

 Procurement

-PT-141 10mg
+PT-141 (10mg)

 PT-141 (bremelanotide) works through a completely different mechanism than most sexual health drugs — it targets melanocortin receptors in the brain rather than blood flow in the genitals.
 That's what makes it effective across a broader range of arousal issues.
-It's also why the side effect profile looks nothing like Viagra or Cialis.
+It's also why the PT-141 side effects profile looks nothing like Viagra or Cialis.

 🔑 Key Takeaways